lsuxrstudio/xrstudioguides/ndisplay-config/README.md

 ##### `Step 4.`\|`BTS`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-The only chnage we need to make to this static mesh is to set **Use Full Precision UVs** to `true`.
+The only change we need to make to this static mesh is to set **Use Full Precision UVs** to `true`.
 This uses greater floating point accuracy when calculating the UV's (I believe).

 ![use full precision UVs](images/fullPrecisionUvs.png)